awslabs/soci-snapshotter/docs/parallel-mode.md

 If you are having issues with parallel pull mode on registries that sufficiently support both, please cut us an issue and we can look into it.

-The following registries are known to have issues with parallel pull mode:

-- DockerHub — unverified users have a low request limit, which can lead to requests being throttled if SOCI is making too many requests at once.